jellehuibregtse/oauth2-authorization-code-poc/README.md

 in the [client folder](../main/client).

 ## Research
 Before creating this implementation I had to do some research on OAuth and PKCE.
 After that I needed to research this particular implementation.
-To do this research properly, I need to come up with some questions on the topics, so that I find the answers I need:
+To do this research properly, I need to come up with some questions on the topics, so that I find the answers I need.
+For this research I will be using the DOT framework.
+I also came up with an overarching general research question: How would OAuth2 be implemented in a Java Spring Boot microservices architecture?
+Since this is a large question, it is divided into smaller more answerable research questions with their own sub-questions:

 ### Research questions
 1. What is the terminology used when we talk about securing an application?
 (Best, good, and bad practices, community research and literature study)